corda/corda/docs/source/key-concepts-core-types.rst

 Entities using the network are called *parties*.
 Parties can sign structures using keys, and a party may have many keys under their control.

-Parties may sometimes be identified pseudonymously.
+Parties can be represented either in full (including name) or pseudonymously.
 For example, in a transaction sent to your node as part of a chain of custody it is important you can convince yourself of the transaction's validity, but equally important that you don't learn anything about who was involved in that transaction.
-In these cases a public key may be present without any identifying information about who owns it.
+In these cases ``Party.Anonymised`` should be used, which contains a composite public key without any identifying information about who owns it.

-Identities of parties involved in signing a transaction can be represented simply by a ``CompositeKey``, or by further information (such as name) using the ``Party`` class.
+Identities of parties involved in signing a transaction can be represented simply by a ``Party.Anonymised``, or by further information (such as name) using the ``Party.Full`` class.
 An ``AuthenticatedObject`` represents an object (like a command) that has been signed by a set of parties.

 .. note:: These types are provisional and will change significantly in future as the identity framework becomes more fleshed out.